These Chocolate Mint Cookie Bars are simple to make. They’re like a thick, ooey, gooey version of your favorite chocolate chip cookie.

 Did you know this month was national candy month?
 As if we needed a special month to enjoy candy!
 One of the things I love doing with candy is baking with it.
+Like my grandson’s favorite Chocolate Candy Bar Cookies. or my M&M Chocolate Chip Cookies.
 It is always interesting to experiment with adding it to familiar dishes and see how they turn out.
 This recipe was actually thrown together because I had made a graham cracker crust for a recipe I am sharing as a guest blogger later this month and had extra left over.
 I also had a package of Andes Mints on hand that I hadn’t done anything with since Christmas.
 So all I could think of was making some chewy cookie bars that would drip with mint chocolate and away I went.

 When they came out of the oven, all warm and gooey I knew I had hit upon a good thing.
 I didn’t know how good until some of the people at my husband’s work asked for the recipe.
 And yes, I did send them to work with him because if I didn’t I would have eaten the whole batch myself!
 So grab yourself a glass of milk and enjoy!

 Mint Chocolate Chip Ice Cream Cookies – are like your favorite ice cream flavor in a cookie!
 And yes, the recipe actually uses ice cream!

 Chocolate Chip Peanut Butter Cookies – are for when you can’t decide between a chocolate chip cookie and a peanut butter cookie.
 You get both in these easy to make cookies!

 Cinnamon Apple Hello Dolly Bars – it doesn’t have to be fall to make these easy layer cookies!
 Moist, rich bars full of apples covered with butterscotch chips on a crust of crunchy graham crust then drizzled with sweetened condensed milk.
 Oh, they’re so good!